Thomas Strange, Senior Director of Research and Development for Abbott, to Address Tri-County’s Spring GraduatesRead More

 Tri-County Technical College

-He is married to Sara Booth and they have two adult daughters, Ashley and Erin, both Clemson University graduates.
-They make their home in Clemson, SC.
+He is married to Sara Booth and they have two adult daughters, Ashley and Erin.
+They make their home in Anderson, SC.

 (revised RWE 1/26/17)